digideskio/guidebook/guidebook/features_list.md

 VISITORS CAN:
-sign-up/become a member by simply entering a username/password/email/name/captcha view the font catalogue, font page, member profiles if a member has not uploaded any fonts, that member's profile should read 'IT LOOKS LIKE ((USERNAME)) MEMBER HASN'T UPLOADED ANY FONTS YET.' <br>
+sign-up/become a member by simply entering a username/password/email/name/captcha view the font catalogue, font page, member profiles if a member has not uploaded any fonts, that member's profile should read 'IT LOOKS LIKE ((USERNAME)) MEMBER HASN'T UPLOADED ANY FONTS YET.' <br><br>

 MEMBERS CAN:
 view profile, which contains date of membership, username, real name